YFGM/Neverwhere/Core Rules/Perks.md

  A Weapon Perk is specific only to a single group of weapons (See Weapon Groups under [Equipment), and you only gain it's benefit when you are wielding the appropriate type of weapon.
 You must select what type of weapons the Perk applies to, and this decision cannot be changed later.
 You can select Weapon Perks multiple times, their effects do not stack but instead apply to a different weapon group each time.

 - Skill -
- A Skill Perk increases a Skill (See Skills and Crafting) and is always Tiered as well, usually having no prerequisites, but some advanced Skills may have prerequisites.
+ A Skill Perk increases a Skill (See Skills and Crafting), is always Tiered and usually has no prerequisites, but some advanced Skills may have prerequisites.

 - Magic -
  The ability granted by this Perk is magical in nature, and doesn't work in a non-magical area.